tc39/proposal-smart-pipelines/readme.md

 makes it more likely that the code will exhibit developer-unintended behavior.

-This is true particularly for [distinguishing between different styles of pipeline step syntax][smart body syntax].
+This is true particularly for [distinguishing between different styles of pipeline step syntax][smart step syntax].
 A pipeline’s meaning would often be ambiguous between these styles – at least without checking the pipeline step carefully to see in which style it is written.
 And the pipeline step may be a very long expression.

-By restricting the space of valid bare-style pipeline bodies (that is, without topic references), the rule minimizes garden-path syntax that would otherwise be possible – such as `value |> compose(f, g, h, i, j, k, #)`.
+By restricting the space of valid bare-style pipeline steps (that is, without topic references), the rule minimizes garden-path syntax that would otherwise be possible – such as `value |> compose(f, g, h, i, j, k, #)`.
 Syntax becomes more locally readable.
 It becomes easier to reason about code without thinking about